mwfj/reactor_server_cpp/docs/oauth2.md

 ## Known risks and open issues

-These are tracked in §16 of the design spec:

-- **HS256 / symmetric keys not supported.** If you need them, the validator needs extending — scope decision for a future release.
+- **HS256 / symmetric keys not supported.** Asymmetric algorithms only (`RS256/384/512`, `ES256/384`).
+HS256 would require distributing the IdP's signing secret to every gateway instance — outside the scope of this validator.
 - **`alg: none` explicitly rejected** regardless of allowlist.
 - **No token revocation hook.** A compromised token is valid until `exp`.
 Keep `leeway_sec` small and TTLs short.
 - **`on_undetermined: allow` is a knowingly-lax degraded mode.** It exists for rollout / observability; don't run it long-term.